Trillium-Solutions/transit-custom-posts/README.md

 - the_route_description - Outputs route description from post meta.
 Single routes.
 - the_timetables - Outputs all timetables for a route from inside the loop.
 Single routes.

+### Gutenberg Blocks ###

+These blocks can be used in the Gutenberg editor.

+- List Routes - Outputs all route names with formatting.
+Use anywhere.
+- Route Title - Displays the route title with formatting from plugin options.
+Single routes.
+- Route Description - Outputs route description from post meta.
+Single routes.
+- Timetables - Outputs all timetables for a route from inside the loop.
+Single routes.

 ### Hooks and Filters ###

 The Transit Custom Posts plugin offers several hooks and filters for easily extending and customizing core plugin functions.
 These include: